A few weeks ago we published an article called These Are the Worst 13 Words to Use During Sales Calls, According to New Data.

 If you’re a sales leader, one of the best ways to ensure your reps start adopting best practices like this is to have a constantly visible reminder.

-So, I had our design team create a free, printable PDF poster of these words:
+So, I had our design team create a free, printable PDF with these words:

 You can immediately download it, print it out, and slap that sucker on the walls of your sales floor for all to see.